 See this Annual Enrolment page for more information.

 - You must enrol in your course before the enrolment deadline.
 Enrolling after the deadline will attract a late enrolment fee and may have other implications for your enrolment.

 - If you want to withdraw from a course (drop), the drop deadline is the last day you can withdraw without academic penalty, and the census date is the last day you can withdraw without financial liability for the course.
 There are also other deadlines to consider before you drop.

 Courses available by Faculty

-International students may enrol in Summer Term.
-Summer Term is not recognised as a compulsory study semester, and international students are not required to maintain a full-time enrolment during this time.
+International students may enrol in the Summer Term.
+The Summer Term is not recognised as a compulsory study period, and international students are not required to maintain a full-time enrolment during this time.

 See also Visa Requirements.

-Students who complete their studies in Summer Term will be assigned to a Graduation Ceremony the following June.
+Students who complete their studies in Summer Term will be assigned to a Graduation Ceremony at the end of Term 1.

-If you are considering enrolling or have enrolled in Summer Semester courses, it is very important that you let your Educational Liaison Coordinator know.
+If you are considering enrolling or have enrolled in Summer Term courses, it is very important that you let your Equitable Learning Advisor know.

-See Summer Term Disability Support for more information.
+See Summer Term Equitable Learning Support for more information.